Federal University of Santa Catarina

 The Federal University of Santa Catarina (Universidade Federal de Santa Catarina, UFSC) is a public university in Florianópolis, the capital city of Santa Catarina in southern Brazil.

-Considered one of the leading universities in Brazil, UFSC is the 6th best university in Latin America in the ranking of Times Higher Education; the 23nd by QS World University Rankings, and was ranked as the 10th best institution of higher education in Latin America by the Webometrics Ranking of World Universities.
-In the annual ranking of the Brazilian newspaper Folha de São Paulo, it is the 6th best Brazilian university, with courses being among the ten best in the country.

 The structure of its campus comprises 11 Academic Schools (Centros de Ensino), divided by field of study.
 Every School is divided in departments, the largest one being the Department of Mechanical Engineering.
 The oldest school at UFSC is the School of Law.
 The Department of Law was the first of UFSC's departments to be officially recognized in 1932.

 History

-The history of the Federal University of Santa Catarina has its roots in the Polytechnic Institute of Florianópolis founded on March 13 of 1917 by José Arthur Boiteux.
+The history of the Federal University of Santa Catarina has its roots in the Polytechnic Institute of Florianópolis founded on 13 March of 1917 by José Arthur Boiteux.
 Organized as a free institute, it was the first college degree institution of Santa Catarina state.
-On February 11, 1932 the Law School was incorporated, officially in 1935.
+On 11 February 1932 the Law School was incorporated, officially in 1935.

-That triggered a movement to start the first state university and on December 18, of 1960 it became the University of Santa Catarina, offering the courses of Law, Medicine, Pharmacy, Philosophy, Economics, Social Service and the School of Industrial Engineering.
-On July 15, 1968, as an effort of the Brazilian government to improve college education in Brazil with education reform, the major universities in Brazil were reorganized in Schools and Departments and acquired a new education structure, more resembling the American and English methodology.
+That triggered a movement to start the first state university and on 18 December, of 1960 it became the University of Santa Catarina, offering the courses of Law, Medicine, Pharmacy, Philosophy, Economics, Social Service and the School of Industrial Engineering.
+On 15 July 1968, as an effort of the Brazilian government to improve college education in Brazil with education reform, the major universities in Brazil were reorganized in Schools and Departments and acquired a new education structure, more resembling the American and English methodology.
 Since then the university became the Federal University of Santa Catarina.

 In 1961 the institution earned a new place in the city to build its structure, located in the region of Trindade near downtown Florianópolis.
 The area was previously occupied by a model farm called Assis-Brasil and is located near the coast, having several streams crossing the actual campus.
 The moving was finished in 1980.